We are getting calls

 The effects of violence in an intimate relationship often occur beyond the home.
 Ninety percent of domestic violence incidents will be disclosed to a coworker (Ontario Safety Association 2009).
 Intimate partner violence can come into the workplace when an abuser attempts to harass, threaten, stalk or harm a woman at work.
 Here are some ways to support your coworker.

 But what happens if you can’t help your coworker during a quarantine?
 You can connect with your coworker and remind them that they can always contact us at 604-687-1867 or toll-free at 1-855-687-1868.
 We can take your calls from Monday to Sunday.
-You may also email us at [email protected] or text 604-652-1867.
+You may also email us at email@example.com.
 Or, you may also call us directly to get support.